-Users can program features or store telephone numbers on buttons from their own phones using Extension Programming.
-Automatic Line Selection and Line Ringing must be programmed using Centralized Telephone Programming; all other features can be programmed using a system phone at the user's extension.
-If the user has a standard phone, Personal Speed Dial numbers for the extension must be programmed using Centralized Telephone Programming.
+Users can program features or store numbers on buttons from their own phones using Extension Programming.
+Keep in mind the following exceptions:

+- Automatic Line Selection and Line Ringing always must be programmed using Centralized Telephone Programming - If a user has a standard phone, Personal Speed Dial Numbers for the extension can be programmed only by using Centralized Telephone Programming. - If a user has a standard phone or a non-display system phone, Extension Name Display for the extension can be programmed only by using Centralized Telephone Programming.